For more than 100 years, the guiding principles at Uganda Martyrs Hospital Lubaga have revolved around a commitment to offering holistic healthcare.

 The Hospital has a competitive advantage in its ability to maintain good quality and safe patient care at an affordable price for the average Ugandan, for example, the consultation fees are less than 50 percent of the average available in the city.
 Combined with its excellent customer satisfaction rates, standing at 78 percent and maternal mortality at less than 0.3 percent, Lubaga is exceptional in its field.

-The Hospital’s human resource department covers the wide-range of training functions needed for the hospital to run successfully, covering on-the-job training and training required at universities for up-skilling.
+The human resource department at Uganda Martyrs Hospital Lubaga covers the wide-range of training functions needed for the hospital to run successfully, covering on-the-job training and training required at universities for up-skilling.

 “All of our clinical department’s organise weekly Continuous Medical Education (CME) sessions for staff, with a weekly interdisciplinary CME,” explains Ssekitooleko.
 “Every year the hospital offers two bursaries for identified skill requirements or gaps; for example, at present we have a surgeon, a critical care specialist and a nurse practitioner – among others – in postgraduate training.